harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

 ### Templates and ECS deployments

-- You can template your pipelines in Harness NextGen.
+You can template your pipelines in Harness NextGen.

-- Harness templates create reusable logic for Harness entities like steps, stages, and pipelines.
+Harness templates create reusable logic for Harness entities like steps, stages, and pipelines.

-- You can link templates in your pipelines or share them with your teams for improved efficiency.
+You can link templates in your pipelines or share them with your teams for improved efficiency.

-- If you want to use this feature when you create a new entity like a step, click `Start with Template`.
+If you want to use this feature when you create a new entity like a step, click `Start with Template`.
 For more information, go to [Templates Overview](../../../platform/templates/../13_Templates/template.md).

-### ECS Service configuration
+### ECS service configuration

-- Although you can use the Harness [File Store](../../cd-services/cd-services-general/add-inline-manifests-using-file-store.md) for local file storage in your account, for production we recommend storing ECS manifests in remote stores like Github, Bitbucket, AWS S3, etc. Remote stores support version control on files for tracking and reverting changes.
+Although you can use the Harness [File Store](../../cd-services/cd-services-general/add-inline-manifests-using-file-store.md) for local file storage in your account, for production we recommend storing ECS manifests in remote stores like Github, Bitbucket, AWS S3, etc. Remote stores support version control on files for tracking and reverting changes.

-- Harness recommends using Harness Service variables to template ECS service parameters.
-For example, you can refer to Service variables in your manifests using variable expressions such as `<+serviceVariables.serviceName>`.
+Harness recommends using Harness service variables to template ECS service parameters.
+For example, you can refer to service variables in your manifests using variable expressions such as `<+serviceVariables.serviceName>`.
 For more information, go to [Built-in and Custom Harness Variables Reference](../../../platform/12_Variables-and-Expressions/harness-variables.md).

-### ECS Environment configuration
+### ECS environment configuration

-If Harness Service **Configuration Parameters** need to be overridden based on Infrastructure, Harness recommends using Harness Service variables and overriding them at the Environment level.
+If Harness service **Configuration Parameters** need to be overridden based on Infrastructure, Harness recommends using Harness service variables and overriding them at the environment level.

-For example, if the AWS Security Group in the ECS Service Definition needs to be overridden for a Harness Environment, we recommend creating a Service variable `securityGroup` in the Harness Service and using it in the ECS Service Definition Manifest as `<+serviceVariables.securityGroup>`.
+For example, if the AWS Security Group in the ECS service definition needs to be overridden for a Harness environment, we recommend creating a service variable `securityGroup` in the Harness service and using it in the ECS service definition Manifest as `<+serviceVariables.securityGroup>`.

-The variable `securityGroup` value can be overridden at the Environment level.
+The variable `securityGroup` value can be overridden at the environment level.
 For more information, go to [Services and environments overview](../../onboard-cd/cd-concepts/services-and-environments-overview.md).

 ### Rolling deployments

-To achieve phased rollout of ECS deployments, we recommend using the `deploymentConfiguration` field in the ECS Service Definition.
+To achieve phased rollout of ECS deployments, we recommend using the `deploymentConfiguration` field in the ECS service definition.

 For example: